JAMStack Conference London 2019

 | Una Kravets, Google: CSS Houdini Today

-Things went to the next level and probably the most astonishing talk for me when Una Kravets displayed the new CSS spec, Houdini.
+Things went to the next level and probably the most astonishing talk for me was when Una Kravets displayed the new CSS spec, Houdini.
 “You can write JS in CSS” - something that blew my mind.

 Una talked about low-level browser APIs similar to service workers for CSS.
 A couple of cool demonstrations around the paint API followed, which seemed pretty impossible with CSS earlier.
 The talk concluded with a small library demo using features from Houdini built using Gatsby and hosted on Netlify: https://extra-css.netlify.com/.